Unobstructed symplectic packing for tori and hyperkahler manifolds: Symplectic packing by arbitrary shapes

-\claim (Ratner's theorem for arithmetic lattices; \cite[Proposition 3.3.7]{_Kleinbock_etc:Handbook_} or \cite[Proposition 3.2]{_Shah:uniformly_})\\ Let $G\subset SL (m,\R)$, $m\in\N$, be a linear algebraic real $\Q$-group (that is, $G$ is a Lie subgroup of $SL (m,\R)$ defined by algebraic equations with rational coefficients on the entries of a real $m\times m$-matrix).
-Assume $G$ has no non-trivial $\Q$-characters (that is, characters defined by algebraic equations with rational coefficients).
-Let $\Gamma\subset G$ be an arithmetic lattice (that is, a lattice lying in $G\cap SL (m,\Z)$).
-Let $H\subset G$ be a closed Lie subgroup generated by unipotents.
+Let $G$ be the identity component of a linear algebraic $\Q$-group $G'$, and $\Gamma\subset G$ an arithmetic Lie lattice.
+Let $H\subset G$ be a closed Lie subgroup generated by algebraic unipotent one-parameter subgroups of $G$ contained in $H$.
 Let $x:=eH\in G/H$, where $e\in G$ is the identity of $G$.